Jason White (Canadian racing driver)

 Jason M. White (born May 3, 1973) is a Canadian professional stock car racing driver.
-He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 34 Toyota Tundra for Reaume Brothers Racing and part-time in the ARCA Menards Series, driving the No. 44 Chevrolet SS for Jeff McClure Racing.
+He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 22 Ford F-150 for Reaume Brothers Racing and part-time in the ARCA Menards Series, driving the No. 9 Ford Fusion for Fast Track Racing.

 Racing career

 Early career

 In the early portions of White's career, he raced super modified, mini-sprint and street stock cars on the United States and Canadian west coasts.

 CASCAR West Series

-White raced for three years in the series from 2004 to 2006, with a career-best finish of 6th in 2005.
+White raced for three years in the series from 2004 to 2006, with a career-best finish of sixth in 2005.

 Pinty's Series

-Since 2005, White has been racing in the Pinty’s Series every year, driving the No. 21 Powder Ventures Excavating Dodge owned by his wife, Melissa McKenzie.
+Since 2005, White has been racing in the Pinty's Series every year, driving the No. 21 Powder Ventures Excavating Dodge owned by his wife, Melissa McKenzie.
 In the 2019 season, he became the first driver from western Canada to reach 100 starts in the series.